Logitech/lauzhack2023/docs/index.md

 * Enhance 3D object manipulation with hi-resolution wheel and thumb-wheel.

+* Use the SDK, the Logitech C922 webcam and some Computer Vision magic to: monitor your activity (presence detection), attention span (gaze detection, keyboard/mouse activity) and provide recommendations, analytics, etc.

 # Resources

 * [Input Device Monitor SDK](./devmon/) : **hack into our devices!** Spy or capture device events!

 *  Input event injections docs (Win [here](https://msdn.microsoft.com/fr-fr/library/windows/desktop/ms646304(v=vs.85).aspx) and [there](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646310(v=vs.85).aspx), OSX [here](https://developer.apple.com/documentation/coregraphics/1456564-cgeventcreatekeyboardevent) and [there](https://developer.apple.com/documentation/coregraphics/1456527-cgeventpost), [Linux](http://thiemonge.org/getting-started-with-uinput))

+* Unleash the power of the **Logitech C922 webcam**!
+Start with [this](https://github.com/spmallick/learnopencv) comprehensive collection of OpenCV code samples

+* Want a quick Computer Vision sample to get you started?
+[This](./cv) should be a good first step towards your human activity monitoring system (no cloud involved ;-)

 # Support